gabeweng/gabeweng.github.io/_posts/2020-06-11-universal-sentence-encoder.md

 Once the model is trained using the above tasks, we can use it to map any sentence into fixed-length 512 dimension sentence embedding.
 This can be used for semantic search, paraphrase detection, clustering, smart-reply, text classification, and many other NLP tasks.

 ## Results
 One caveat with the USE paper was that it doesn't have a section on comparison with other competing sentence embedding methods over standard benchmarks.
-The paper seems to be written from an engineering perspective based on usage in products such as Inbox by Gmail and Google Books.
+The paper seems to be written from an engineering perspective based on learnings from products such as Inbox by Gmail and Google Books.

 ## Implementation
 The pre-trained models for "Universal Sentence Encoder" are available via Tensorflow Hub.
 You can use it to get embeddings as well as use it as a pre-trained model in Keras.
 You can refer to my article on [tutorial on Tensorflow Hub](https://amitness.com/2020/02/tensorflow-hub-for-transfer-learning/) to learn how to use it.